 Finding and pursuing your niche as a financial advisor can help you differentiate yourself in a competitive market and connect deeply with your target audience.
 Here are some steps you should take to better define what your niche should be and how to reach the right people:

-Once you have chosen your niche, you will need to create a unique value proposition (UVP), which is a clear statement that describes why your specialized advisory business offers unique services for customers and what distinguishes you from the competition.
+Once you have chosen your niche, you will need to create a value proposition, which is a clear statement that describes why your specialized advisory business offers unique services for customers and what distinguishes you from the competition.

-Advisors can identify their unique value proposition by considering their unique skills and expertise, their approach to client service and what makes them stand out from other advisors in their niche.
+You can identify your value proposition by considering their specific skills and expertise, their approach to client service and what makes them stand out from other advisors in their niche.
 You can communicate your unique value proposition through marketing materials, on a website, during consultations and through ongoing communication with clients.

 For example, advisors serving professional athletes could state, “With an intricate understanding of the financial dynamics in the sporting world, we provide tailored strategies designed to manage your wealth beyond your playing days.”